Edwin Swale: Post-war career

-The Secondary School at Whittington in Chesterfield was named after him before being renamed in the 1990s as Meadows Community School.
+The Secondary School at Old Whittington in Chesterfield was named after him before being renamed in the 1990s as Meadows Community School.
 Its school tie was a black background with a diagonal red and gold stripe.
+Its recent Ofsted rating was Good.

 Edwin Swale died in 1978, and is buried alongside his wife and parents in the Spital Cemetery, Chesterfield.

 Personal life

 His older brother Arthur Duncan Swale was killed in action on 5 October 1918 while serving in the 6th Battalion (attached 11th Battalion), Sherwood Foresters (Nottinghamshire and Derbyshire Regiment), and is buried in the Communal Cemetery Extension in Doingt, Somme, France.

 Swale married Dorothy Asquith in 1921.
 Their son Duncan Swale also served in the Royal Air Force Volunteer Reserve during the Second World War, being commissioned from leading aircraftsman to pilot officer on 3 July 1942.
 He served in No. 107 Squadron, and was awarded the British Distinguished Flying Cross in December 1944 and the American Distinguished Flying Cross in June 1945, ending the war with the rank of flight lieutenant.
 Like his father he remained on the RAFVR post-war, serving until at least November 1954.

 Their daughter Margaret Swale, also developed in interest in flying, being a member of the Derbyshire and Lancashire Gliding Club alongside her father.
 She was part of his team in the 1949 National Gliding Contest, and that year also took a leading part in the short film Wings For Pauline, shot at Great Hucklow.